rbnshj/Snake_Game/README.md

 # Snake_Master
-2D game based on Python
+A 2D game based on Python